sebastianhaberey/react-timesheet/README.md

 # react-timesheet

-Drag and drop your montly CSV time data into this react app to display a printable, formatted time sheet.
+Drag and drop your monthly CSV time data into this react app to display a printable, formatted time sheet.
 Intended for freelancers like me who keep track of their project hours using apps such as
 [Time Recording Pro](https://play.google.com/store/apps/details?id=com.dynamicg.timerecording.pro).